rudnam/JP-study/README.md

 ### Yomichan fields

-How I fill the mining template's fields from Yomichan.
+How the mining template's fields can be filled from Yomichan.
 | Field                 | Value                                             |
 | --------------------- | ------------------------------------------------- |
 | Expression            | `{expression}`                                    |